 Higher Education Student Affairs (HESA)

-Students recruited and admitted into the concentration will primarily be those who can attend classes one weekend a month and four weeks in July and fit one of two criteria:
+Students recruited and admitted into the concentration will primarily be those who can attend classes one Friday-Saturday a month from September-May, 3-4 weeks in July, and fit one of two criteria:

 - Professionals currently working in the field of higher education and seeking a terminal degree in order to move up into an upper-level position in the profession.